bbauska/CS198.1x/readme.md

 Are pools going to wage war on each other through this attack?

-### Nash Equilibrium and the Tragedy of the Commons
+<h3>Nash Equilibrium and the Tragedy of the Commons

 <!------------------------------------------------------------------------------------------------>
 <!-------------------------------- Pool Wars: The Game of Life ----------------------------------->